 Alcohol is a factor in more than 60 medical conditions including: liver, throat, stomach, mouth and breast cancers; high blood pressure, cirrhosis of the liver and depression.

 The effects of alcohol misuse are wider than individual health.
 It’s the cause of many social problems – for example, alcohol-related crime cost £11 billion from 2010-2011.
 Alcohol misuse also affects 2.6 million children in the UK, who are living with parents who are drinking hazardously and 70,000 who live with dependant drinkers.

-For more information about how alcohol could be affecting our everyday life, take a look at Drink Aware’s video.
-Also you can work out how many units you drink a day with the NHS Alcohol Unit Calculator.
+For more information about how alcohol could be affecting our everyday life, take a look at the NHS Alcohol support page.